ringcentral/ringcentral-api-docs/docs/social-messaging/index.md

 A customer identity is a unique user (your contact) from a connected channel who can send and receive messages via that social media channel.
 A customer identity will be created and listed in your [account identities list](#identity-api) when the user sends a message to that connected channel.

 An agent identity is a representative of a group of agents who are assigned to handle content messages in a channel.
-An agent can be added to or removed from an agent identity using the RingCX admin portal as shown below:
+An agent can be added to or removed from an agent identity using the RingEX channel configuration portal as shown below:

 <img src="edit-agent-identity.png" class="img-fluid">